MehediHasanRaj/MehediHasanRaj/README.md

 Software Engineer
 -----------------

 I am a Software Engineer.
-I love to work on Java Spring Boot and Python Django.
-I also develop microservices.
+I love to work on Python mainly Django Framework.
+Though I am a full-stack developer, I love to maintain the backend.
+Now, I am also practicing the DevOps

 * 🌍  I'm based in London City
 * ✉️  You can contact me at [mehedihasanraj007@gmail.com](mailto:mehedihasanraj007@gmail.com)
-* 🧠  I'm learning spring boot microservices and Django.
+* 🧠  I'm learning Django.
 * 🤝  I'm open to collaborating on Projects

 <a href="https://www.github.com/MehediHasanRaj" target="_blank" rel="noreferrer"><img